raydatray/SportSort/README.md

 - **Deliverable 3**: To Come

 ## Key Design Decisions and Meeting Minutes <a name="key-design-decisions"></a>
 For key design decisions and meeting minutes, please refer to our [Project Wiki](../../wiki).
 Navigate to the appropriate deliverable section for specific information.

+## How To Run the Application
+Navigate to the **Sportsregistrationw24Application.java** file and run it.

+## Deployement Guide
+- Server Configuration
+    - Ensure that you have a server running a compatible operating system.
+    - Install Java Development Kit (JDK) version 17.
+    - Install PostgreSQL server using package manager or official PostgreSQL repositories.
+- Database Setup
+    - Log in to PostgresSQL using the psql command-line tool in your terminal
+    - Create a database for the application
+- IDE Application Configurat
+    - Using an IDE such as Intellij will allow you to view and modify your local database after connecting it to the IDE